 With CUDA-aware MPI, the MPI library can send and receive GPU buffers directly, without having to first stage them in host memory.
 Implementation of CUDA-aware MPI was simplified by Unified Virtual Addressing (UVA) in CUDA 4.0 – which enables a single address space for all CPU and GPU memory.
 CUDA-aware implementations of MPI have several advantages:

-With Kepler GPUs & Hyper-Q, multiple MPI processes can share the GPU.
+With Kepler class and later GPUs & Hyper-Q, multiple MPI processes can share the GPU.

 Implementations of CUDA-aware MPI are available from several sources: